A Complete Appalachian Trail Gear List: Realistic Packing for an AT Thru-Hike in 2024

 Our Pick:

-Before heading out, we tested the Sawyer Squeeze and the Platypus Quickdraw and felt the flow rate was better on the Platypus Quickdraw.
+Before heading out, we tested the Sawyer Squeeze and the Platypus Quickdraw and felt the flow rate was better on the Platypus QuickDraw.

 (2.1 oz)